The 33: Plot

 In August 2010, a group of 33 miners from Copiapó, Chile, work in the San José Mine when the mine collapses due to the owner's negligence in ignoring warning signs of instability.
 The collapse blocks the only path into the mine, leaving the miners trapped.
 They manage to make their way to a rescue chamber, but soon realize they are ill-prepared for a long stay.
 The radio is not working, the medical kit is empty, and there is very little food.
 Mario Sepúlveda emerges as a leader among the miners, taking charge of rationing food and keeping the group from spiraling into violence and despair.
 The mine company does not attempt to rescue the miners, and their families gather outside the gates of the mine.

 The Chilean government intervenes and orders the use of drilling to reach the trapped miners.
 The first few boreholes miss their target, but eventually, a successful one reaches the rescue chamber.
 The miners attach a note to the drill bit to let the surface know they are alive.
 The government sends in food, clothing, and establishes television communication with the surface.
 A second drilling system is prepared to retrieve the miners one by one.

-Over the next several weeks, there is much drama and tension as the rescuers work to free the miners.
-Finally, after more than two months of being trapped, all 33 miners are successfully rescued.
-The rescue becomes a source of inspiration and hope for people around the world.
+Over the following weeks, rescue efforts continued to reach the trapped miners.
+After more than two months underground, all 33 miners were brought to the surface alive.
+The rescue attracted extensive international attention.